 About Les Fogueres de Sant Joan Festival

-An exciting culture festival celebrated in many cities in Spain.
+An exciting cultural festival celebrated in many cities in Spain.

-Alicante has the largest one and considered the main festival in this city.
+Alicante has the largest one and is considered the main festival in this city.

 The excitement reaches boiling point during the week of 20 to 24 of June when Alicante´s most important festival, Les Fogueres de Sant Joan, is celebrated.

 If you happen to be there at the time, be prepared not to get much sleep.